neilbrown/edlib/DOC/Developer/06-rendering.md

  - "doc:render-line"
      + mark - start of the line to be rendered.
-Line continues until first '\n' or until 'num2' chars have been examined and no '\n' found.  'mark' will be mvoe to the end of the range that was rendered (often to the end of line line / start of next line).
+Line continues until first '\n' or until 'num2' chars have been examined and no '\n' found.  'mark' will be moved to the end of the range that was rendered (often to the end of line line / start of next line).
-     + mark2 - if num == -1, location not to render beyond.
-This is
-       typically set to the current "point", and the cursor will be drawn where the returned string ends.
+     + mark2 - location of interested to be reported as offset in the rendering.
+This is typically set to the current "point", and the cursor will be drawn where the returned string ends.
      + num - if >= 0, maximum number of result character to return
        before aborting.  'mark' will be moved to the location that would draw at or beyond this place on the screen.
 This can be used to convert a screen location (from a mouse click) back to a document location.
-       If num == -1, rendering stops when mark reaches mark2.
-This allows the cursor to be found, and action to be taken if it is off-screen.
-       If num == NO_NUMERIC rendering continues to end-of-line.
+       If num < 0 rendering continues to end-of-line.
-     + comm2 - a callback used to return the rendered string in "str1".
+     + comm2 - a callback used to return the rendered string in "str1",
+       and the offset of mark2 (if given) in "num".
        The string will be freed after the callback returns, so it must be duplicated if later access is needed.